 It seems that all this terrorist activity was just fine, just as long as you believed that God was on your side.

-Of course , I know that many unionists can’t really conceive of themselves as “terrorists” and can’t even conceive of the the British government as acting in a “terrorist “manner, but there are too many incidents of it to actually deny it..the british have used the same “terrorist” tactics elsewhere in the world and unionism has operated on an agenda of “terrorism” throughout it short hundred year existence.It’s all theer in the historical record.
-If you want to study it more ,there is even documentary film of it….so get stuck in and learn all sorts of new things MT.The study of terror is worthwhile.
+Of course , I know that many unionists can’t really conceive of themselves as “terrorists” and can’t even conceive of the the British government as acting in a “terrorist “manner, but there are too many incidents of it to actually deny it..the British have used the same “terrorist” tactics many times elsewhere in the world and unionism has operated on an agenda of “terrorism” throughout it short hundred year existence.It’s all there in the historical record.
+If you want to study it more ,there is even documentary film of it….so get stuck in and learn all sorts of new things .The study of terror is worthwhile.